banjtheman/banjtheman/README.md

 - 🔭 I’m currently working on ...

 **GitGallery** - https://www.gitgallery.com/ - GitGallery allows you to mint your code into an NFT which can be sold on OpenSea
 **DataOps Podcast** - https://anchor.fm/dataops -- A podcast about DataOps
-**DataOpsDC Meetup** - https://www.meetup.com/DataOpsDC/ - Virtual Tech talks on DataOps
+**DataOpsDC Meetup** - https://www.meetup.com/DataOpsDC/ - Tech talks on DataOps
+**BlockchaindevDC** - https://www.meetup.com/blockchaindevdc - Tech talks on Blockchain Development

 - 📫 How to reach me: ...